-Of all the races in the National Hunt calendar the Cheltenham Gold Cup has to be the finest.
+Of all the races at the Cheltenham Festival the Cheltenham Gold Cup has to be the finest.
 Three miles two furlongs of precision jumping over the Cheltenham Festival racecourse, at an unrelenting gallop is a test in which only the fittest and most talented chasers have prevailed.
-The 2016 renewal promises to live up to its legendary status.

 However attempting to pinpoint the likeliest winner is a far from simple task; only 7 of the last 11 favourites have won.

 The most obvious starting point when analysing the runners in the Cheltenham Gold Cup is to use past trends to highlight the likeliest candidates.

 Age – In the last 22 renewals only 3 winners (Long Run in 2011 as a 6yr old, Cool Dawn ’98 and Cool Ground ’93, both 10 yr olds) have not been aged between 7 and 9

 Betting – 7 of the last 11 favourites have won while the last 13 winners came from the first 3 in the market.
 Bobs Worth is a worthy favourite for this year's renewal (2014)